How to Sign Quantum Messages: Introduction

 Another relevant application of quantum signatures pertains to quantum money.
 Quantum money was first introduced by Weisner \cite{W83} in 1969 as a method to prevent counterfeiting by utilizing the unclonability of quantum states.
 There are two main categories of quantum money: private-key and public-key.
 Public-key systems rely on physical banknotes that are hard to counterfeit and are verifiable with a public-key.
 Meanwhile, private-key systems rely on a third party that oversees transactions and approves or declines payments.
 The main advantage of public-key systems is that transactions do not require interaction with a third party.
 As a result, such systems are more feasible for large-scale applications and provide more privacy to users.

 Unfortunately, public-key systems are more difficult to realize.
 On one hand, several works have constructed private-key quantum money \cite{W83,JLS18,RS19} from standard assumptions.
-On the other hand, public-key quantum money has only been constructed assuming indistinguishability obfuscation \cite{AC12,Z21,S22} or from new complex mathematical techniques and assumptions \cite{FGH12,KA22,KSS21} which we are only beginning to understand and, some of which, have been shown to be susceptible to cryptanalytic attacks \cite{BDG23}.
+On the other hand, public-key quantum money has only been constructed assuming indistinguishability obfuscation \cite{AC12,Z21,S22} or from new complex mathematical techniques and assumptions \cite{FGH12,KA22,KSS21} which we are only beginning to understand and, some of which, have been shown to be susceptible to cryptoanalytic attacks \cite{BDG23}.
 Sadly, all existing constructions for indistinguishability obfuscation are built on assumptions that are post-quantum insecure \cite{AJL19,JLS21,JLS22} or on new assumptions \cite{GP21,WW21} that have been shown to be susceptible to cryptoanalytic attacks \cite{HJL21}.

 As a result, public-key quantum money remains an elusive goal.
 Prompted by this predicament, Ananth, Hu, and Yuen \cite{AHY23} recently conducted a comprehensive investigation into public-key quantum money, culminating in a strong negative result.
-In particular, they showed that public-key quantum money is impossible to build using any collusion-resistant hash function in a black-box manner where verification makes classical queries to the hash function.
+In particular, they showed that public-key quantum money is impossible to build using any collusion-resistant hash function in a black-box manner under certain conditions.
 This discussion raises the following important question addressed in this work: